wonechoi/wonechoi.github.io/_portfolio/3_project.markdown

 	The individual project in Web Programming class
 	Languages: HTML, CSS, Javascript, Bootstrap
 	Features
-	- Casino Craps: A dice game in which the player makes wagers on the outcome of the couples of rolls.
+	- Casino Craps: A dice game in which the player makes wagers on the outcome of the couple of rolls.
 	- TicTacToe: A player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game in a 3*3 grid.
-	- Pick A Pair: A memory game in shich the player turns over pairs of matching cards.
+	- Pick A Pair: A memory game in which the player turns over pairs of matching cards.
-	- HangMan: A player must guess a secret word before they hang.
+	- HangMan: A player must guess a secret word before the hangman is hung.
-	- RGB guessing game: A guessing game in which a player select the color that they think matches the RGB value listed in the title above.
+	- RGB guessing game: A guessing game in which a player selects the color that they think matches the RGB value listed in the title above.
 	---

 <div class="img_row" style="height:380px">